 - 13: Excess golden parachute payments – Enter any excess golden parachute payments.

 - 14: Nonqualified deferred compensation – Enter all amounts deferred (including earnings on amounts deferred) that are includible in income under section 409A because the nonqualified deferred compensation (NQDC) plan fails to satisfy the requirements of section 409A.

 - 15 – 17: State information – These boxes may be used by payers who participate in the Combined Federal/State Filing Program and/or who are required to file paper copies of this form with a state tax department.

 To fill out Form 1099-MISC, follow the steps below:

 - Fill in the totals in the applicable boxes

 For more information about filling out Form 1099-MISC, check out the IRS’s Form 1099-MISC Instructions.

 Sending Form 1099-MISC

-Once you know how to fill out a 1099, you need to know where to send the form.
+Once you know how to fill out a 1099, you need to know where to send it.
 You might have noticed that there are several copies for each Form 1099-MISC.
 Certain copies go to the 1099 recipient, the IRS, and the state tax department.
 Some copies are for your records.

 - Copy A: The IRS